 Let’s translate this into recent events.
 Where is my fault?

 Someone lying to you, is not your fault.

-Someone deciding to film you without your knowledge is not your fault.
+If someone films you without your knowledge, that is not your fault.

 Someone making fake social media accounts so they can know what you’re doing even after you’ve blocked them– that is not your fault.

-Someone threatening you, gaslighting you or making you feel unsafe, that is not your fault.
+Receiving threats, getting gaslighted or someone making you feel unsafe, that is not your fault.

 But let’s think about some of the things that might actually be on you.
 Be on me.

 Going against your own best judgement or gut– that’s on you.